Where do you currently live and where did you grow up?

 Talk us through the process of creating one of your latest illustrations or books.

-One of the last books I illustrated was Shampooch who is a fancy dog.
-The book is about her exciting adventures in the park.
-Here the publisher requested me to draw an Afghan hound.
-The first step was collecting inspiration.
-I watched videos about these dogs, how they move, how they eat, sit, walk.
-After that I sketched the main characters.
-The first drawings were not nice at all.
-Just circles, lines, or blobs.
-More and more details are added and voila...there is a funny dog on my screen.
-I often make a new brush in psd as I did here too.
-The trees and bushes were created with it.
-The sketch-phase is the most important to me.
+The first step is collecting inspiration, then I doodle the key figures.
+The first drawings are just blobs, lines, or circles.
+More and more details are added and voila...there is a funny squirrel or dog sitting on my screen.
+I often make a new brush in psd and I use it to create the tree-leaves and the bushes.
+For me, the sketch stage is the most crucial.
 It determines the characters and the whole atmosphere of the book.
 I always try to make toned sketches or use a little color so the publisher can feel the mood of the picture.
-After approval I start coloring which is the quickest, easiest part for me.
+After receiving approval, I start coloring which is the quickest, easiest part for me.
 I like the bold and funny colors.
 And tadaaah... the book is ready.
 In a nutshell this is my working process. :)

 What’s the best piece of advice anyone has ever given you?